What is inclusive education?

 Learning support needs encompass a wide range of educational, physical, health, emotional, social and behavioural difficulties that can make it more challenging for students to access the curriculum.

 Students requiring additional support are identified by teachers in consultation with whanau and individual students - often via the information your child provides in their Infinity Learning Map.
 For students with a diagnosed specific learning disability, neurodiversity or a short term injury/incapacity an Individual Education Plan (IEP) or Individual Behaviour Plan (IBP) will be devised in conjunction with the student’s teacher, whanau and SENCO.
 These plans are updated regularly.

-In the majority of cases, we provide support and acceleration via differentiated and adapted programmes within our inquiry-based transdisciplinary learning approach within each studio.
+In the majority of cases, we provide support and acceleration through creating differentiated and adapted programmes within our inquiry-based transdisciplinary learning approach within each studio.
 Students will only be withdrawn for support if this is considered to be the best option.
-Withdrawal programmes for both extension or support only operate for a short period of time so that students remain connected to their peers and the learning programme within their studio.
+Withdrawal programmes for both extension or support only operate for a short period of time so that students remain connected to their peers and the learning programmes within their studio.

 Quick60 literacy support